p0p-x/WABBT/README.md

     an exception "assert failed: tlsf_free tlsf.c:1120 (!block_is_free(block) && "block already marked as free")" related to the asyncwebsocketclient
 * BUG (very low): AsyncWebSocket sometimes on boot webserver will come up fast but then there is a long period of time until the websock actually connects.

+## Disclaimer

+I am not responsible for how this firmware is used.
+This is intended for research and educational purposes only.
+You agree to not use any of this code or design assets for commercial purposes without my written permission.